BSU-Cybersecurity/BSU-Cybersecurity.github.io/_posts/2021-04-17-openstack-deployment-charms.md

 ```

 ## Ceph-OSD
 The first charm we will deploy is the Ceph-osd charm or “object storage device”.
-This is done by first creating a YAML file called **ceph-osd.yaml** which specifies the charm’s configurations, where “**/dev/sdb**” is the path to the
+This is done by first creating a YAML file called **ceph-osd.yaml** which specifies the charm’s configurations, where “**/dev/sdb**” is the path to the ```sdb```drive.

 ```YAML
 ceph-osd: